- Sustainable Living

 - Dry as much paint as you can from the paint brushes, with paper or rags.
 Rinse the brushes in a jar with water or solvents, depending on what paint you have used.
 Dry the brushes a second time on paper or rags before you clean them with ecofriendly brush soap and running water.

-- Leave the paint residue in the jar, regardless if it´s water or solvents, and turn it in to a Toxic waste recycling facility.
+- Leave the paint residue in the jar, regardless if it is water or solvents, and turn it in to a toxic waste recycling facility.